 Net operating income ("NOI") as presented in the comparative analysis below is defined as revenue less property operating expenses, real estate taxes and third party management expenses.
 Property operating expenses that are included in determining NOI consist of costs that are necessary and allocable to our operating properties such as utilities, property-level salaries, repairs and maintenance, property insurance, management fees and bad debt expense.
 General and administrative expenses that are not reflected in NOI primarily consist of corporate-level salaries, amortization of share awards and professional fees that are incurred as part of corporate office management.
 NOI is a non-GAAP financial measure that we use internally to evaluate the operating performance of our real estate assets by segment, as presented in Note 18, "Segment Information," to the Consolidated Financial Statements, and of our business as a whole.
-We believe that NOI provides useful information to investors regarding our financial condition and results of operations because it reflects only those income and expenses recorded at the property level, as well as the impact on operations from trends in occupancy rates, rental rates, operating our liquidity or operating performance.
+We believe that NOI provides useful information to investors regarding our financial condition and results of operations because it reflects only those income and expenses recorded at the property level, as well as the impact on operations from trends in occupancy rates, rental rates, operating costs and acquisition and development activity on an unlevered basis.
+While NOI is a relevant and widely used measure of operating performance of real estate investment trusts, it does not represent cash flow from operations or net income as defined by GAAP and should not be considered as an alternative to those measures in evaluating our liquidity or operating performance.
 NOI also does not reflect general and administrative expenses, interest expenses, real estate impairment losses, depreciation and amortization costs, capital expenditures and leasing costs.
 Trends in development and construction activities that could materially impact our results from operations are also not included in NOI.
 We believe that net income, as defined by GAAP, is the most appropriate earnings measure.
-See Note 18, "Segment Information," to the Consolidated not be consolidated Financial Statement, it does not represent cash flow from operations or net income as defined by GAAP and should not be considered as an alternative to those measures in evaluating our liquidity or operating performance.
-NOI also does not reflect general and administrative exp
+See Note 18, "Segment Information," to the Consolidated Financial Statements for a reconciliation of NOI to our consolidated net income (loss).